 Additional Resources for Process Serving Agency

-- Process serving agencies must submit an updated Roster of Process Servers to DCA within five (5) days of assigning service to new process server individuals.
+- Process serving agencies must submit an updated Roster of Process Servers to DCWP within five (5) days of assigning service to new process server individuals.

-- If a process server ceases to serve process exclusively for the agency as an employee, the agency must notify DCA within five (5) days of the change in writing.
-The notification must include the process server’s name, address, and DCA license number.
+- If a process server ceases to serve process exclusively for the agency as an employee, the agency must notify DCWP within five (5) days of the change in writing.
+The notification must include the process server’s name, address, and DCWP license number.

 - Agencies that do not provide updated information are subject to fines or other sanctions.